rancher/rancher.github.io/os/rancheros-tools/ros/config/index.md

 ---
 _In v0.3.1+, we changed the command from `rancherctl` to `ros`._

-RancherOS state is controlled by simple document. `ros config` is used to manipulate the configuration of RancherOS stored in **/var/lib/rancher/conf/rancher.yml**.
-You are free to edit the file directly, but by using `ros config`, it is safer and often more convenient.
+RancherOS state is controlled by a cloud config file. `ros config` is used to manipulate the configuration of the `rancher` section of the cloud config file.
+With v0.4.0+, we simplified the configuration of RancherOS to only run off of a cloud config file.
+In order to make changes using `ros config`, you must prefix changes with `rancher`.
+Prior to v0.4.0, `rancher` is not needed as a prefix.

 Remember, all `ros` commands needs to be used with `sudo`.

-For all changes to your configuration, you must reboot for them to take effect.
+**For all changes to your configuration, you must reboot for them to take effect.**

 ### Sub commands
 ---